antonw51/school-activity/HT2024/English/OddLaws.md

 About 3 miles in, the bright _low fuel indicator light_ began to blink, with a soft beep to follow; coincidentally so, just as Tyler had passed a perfectly good gas station, a grave error it'd turn out as he turned in towards the highway.
 "No biggie" was the recurring phrase here.

-20 miles in, the engine had began making some real strange noises, and the veichle seemed to run out of kicks.
+20 miles in, the engine had began making some real strange noises, and the veichle seemed to run out of fumes, the engine was slowly halting.
+"Damn it", Tyler groaned.

+Luckily, the highway was relatively empty at this time of night, and shockingly, the car went on for about another half mile.
+Now however, Tyler was at a halt; in the middle of the road.

+He had officially missed his niece's birthday party by now, and while that was _disappointing_, he couldn't do much about it.
+After a moment of quick thinking, he got out of his veichle and started waving to bygoers; hoping to get some aid in his perdicament.

+"Hey!", he shouted, as a car passed-by, seemingly oblivious to his existence.
+"Fucker", Tyler whispered to himself as a reply, flipping the driver off.